Dynamic Programming — 0/1 Knapsack

 Exponential Cost

-2^n total subproblems
+2^n total combinations

-Input (keep n ≤ 5 for a readable tree)
+Input (keep n ≤ 5)

 Speed: